ukparliament/sprintnotes.people/23/index.md

 Naz was looking at failed postcode searches on our [‘Find your MP’ postcode lookup tool](https://beta.parliament.uk/mps).
 We hypothesised that users may be entering their MP’s name rather than their postcode (which would throw up an error).

-One we have the findings we will discuss them as a group to decide what we can do to reduce the number of failed postcode searches, or if we can implement a solution based on the information we have.
+Once we have the findings we will discuss them as a group to decide what we can do to reduce the number of failed postcode searches, or if we can implement a solution based on the information we have.

 Roles